Shane-Neeley/vacuum-ballet/README.md

 Learn-by-doing control of a Roborock **S4 Max** using Python.
 This repo stays on the *easy, no-disassembly* path:
 - Uses the `python-roborock` SDK with your Roborock app credentials.
 - Sends simple **go‑to** waypoints to choreograph circles, squares, figure‑eights, and Lissajous patterns.
-- Includes a tiny CLI: `vacuum-ballet`.
+- Includes a tiny CLI: `vacuum-ballet` for beeps, status, cleaning and docking.

 > Safety first: test in a clear 2×2 m area, start with small radii, and keep people/pets away.